oracle/docker-images/OracleDatabase/SingleInstance/README.md

         # ORACLE_SID default value is ORCLCDB
         docker cp <container name>:/opt/oracle/oradata/clientWallet/<ORACLE_SID> <destination directory>

 * The client wallet directory above will include wallet files, along with sample `sqlnet.ora` and `tnsnames.ora` files.
-You should edit the `HOST` and `PORT` fields accordingly in the `tnsnames.ora` before connecting using TCPS.
-* After `tnsnames.ora` is modified, go inside the downloaded client wallet directory and set TNS_ADMIN for SQL\*Plus by using the `export TNS_ADMIN=$(pwd)` command.
-Then users can connect via TCPS with, for example, the following commands:
+* To easily connect with the database via TCPS users can use EZCONNECT (easy connect naming method) as shown:

-        # Connecting Enterprise Edition
+        sqlplus sys@tcps://<host>:<port>/<service_name>?wallet_location=<wallet_directory> as sysdba
-        sqlplus sys@ORCLCDB as sysdba
+        # service_name could be ORACLE_SID or ORACLE_PDB
-        # Connecting Express Edition
+        # port is mapped port of host where container is running
-        sqlplus sys@XE as sysdba
+        # wallet_directory is where client walllet is copied to.

 * The certificate used with TCPS has validity for 1 year.
 After the certificate is expired, you can renew it using the following command:

-        docker exec -it <container name> /opt/oracle/configTcps.sh
+        docker exec <container name> /opt/oracle/configTcps.sh

     After certificate renewal, the client wallet should be updated by downloading it again.
 * Supports Oracle Database XE version 21.3.0 onwards.